- ICH GCP

 Time Frame: Baseline

-Recruitment yields is measured by the number of individuals who do not meet the eligibility criteria at the phone interview and/or in-person visit.
+Recruitment yields is measured by the number of individuals who were assessed at phone screening.

 Baseline